 However, robots have been unable to compete with human beings in work that requires thought rather than physical labour.
 These ‘cognitive’ jobs, even ones that involve routine tasks such as data entry, have been relatively safe from new technology – until now.

 It may sound like a science fiction film, but it’s closer than you think.
-A 2016 IDC report predicted that 35% of leading organisations in health, logistics, resources and utilities would explore the use of robots in their operations by 2019.
+Recent research indicates that many leading organisations in wholesale and retail, finance and public administration areas could explore the use of robots in their operations.
+These sectors could be automated relatively easily in the short term, as well as in the transport sector in the longer term.

 Of course, these changes will create new jobs as well as replacing old ones.
 But the overall impact of emerging technologies is uncertain at best.
 If machines can carry out both physical and cognitive tasks, what’s left for humans?